Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Introduction

 \subsection{Optimization of Covert Communications}

 Recently, the analysis and optimization of covert communications have attracted significant attention.
-In \cite{hu2019covert2}, the transmitter employed \ac{CIPC} assuming imperfect \ac{CSI} at both the legitimate receiver and the warden.
-The fixed received power was optimized to maximize the effective covert throughput.
-Covert communication over quasi-static fading channels was studied in \cite{shahzad2020covert}, where channel coefficients are unknown to all terminals and the warden employs a radiometer.
-The authors derived the optimal transmit power and number of transmit symbols to maximize the covert throughput.
-Furthermore, covert communication over relay channels --- where the relay covertly transmits to the receiver without being detected by the transmitter, has been studied in \cite{hu2018covert}.
-The relay's transmit power was optimized to maximize the effective covert rate under a covert constraint.
-In \cite{shmuel2021multi}, covert communication over fading channels is studied and optimized in the presence of a friendly multi-antenna jammer transmitting \ac{AN}.
+In \cite{hu2019covert2}, channel inversion power control was adopted under imperfect \ac{CSI}, where the fixed received power was optimized to maximize covert throughput.
+Covert communication over quasi-static fading channels with unknown channel coefficients and a radiometer-based warden was studied in \cite{shahzad2020covert}, where the transmit power and symbol length were optimized.
+In \cite{shmuel2021multi}, covert communication over fading channels with a friendly multi-antenna artificial-noise jammer was investigated.
+Furthermore, a jamming leverage strategy using a neutral node for controlled interference and joint covert beamforming design was proposed in \cite{wang2025use}.
+Furthermore, \cite{wen2025generative} employed a generative adversarial network to optimize cooperative jamming power in cognitive covert radio networks.

-In this paper, unlike \cite{hu2019covert2,shahzad2020covert,hu2018covert,shmuel2021multi}, we study the covert communication over a point-to-point block-fading channel based on the information theoretic results, and we do not assume the existence of a jammer or relay to assist the transmitter.
+In this paper, unlike \cite{hu2019covert2,shahzad2020covert,shmuel2021multi,lv2021covert}, we study the covert communication over a point-to-point block-fading channel based on the information theoretic results, and we do not assume the existence of a jammer or relay to assist the transmitter.
 Motivated by the substantial body of work on rate-maximization \cite{hu2019covert2,shahzad2020covert} and power-minimization \cite{lee2008energy,wang2021energy} in block-fading channels, we formulate and tackle both problems in the context of covert communications in this paper.